 We'll explore the pros and cons of the concept, and share tips on beautiful, effective open-plan kitchen /dining /family room design.

 While kitchens doubling up as a dining space and even an office are very popular, it’s important to bear in mind that you won’t get as much private time.
-For those who work from home, the added noise may be something you need to consider carefully too.
+For those who work from home, the added noise may be something you need to consider carefully, too.

 Get inspired by our real-life customer kitchens or use image-sharing sites like Pinterest to gather ideas on colours and kitchen design styles.
+Create a mood board online and keep adding to it throughout the process.

-A multifunctional space can be highly practical, but it can also be chaotic - especially in a family home with lots of different things going on at once.
+A multifunctional space can be highly practical, but it can also be chaotic, especially in a family home with lots of different things going on at once.

 Having a chill-out area with chairs or comfy seating can give you a chance to take a break, and can make the space conducive to calmer activities for the kids.